abhijithch/JuliaTutorial.jl/README.md

 * Introduction to Text Mining
 * Introduction to Recommender Systems

 This package has each of the above mentioned topics as sub-modules.
-However as of now only Text Mining tutorial is available, and the rest are under way.
+However as of now only Text Mining tutorial is available, and the rest are under construction.

 # Installation
 This is an unregistered package, and can be installed in either of the following two ways: